 Website icon Xpert.Digital

-Artificial intelligence in healthcare: Potential €1.1 trillion savings from AI applications in Europe
+Artificial intelligence in healthcare: Potential savings of €1.1 trillion through AI applications in Europe

-Potential financial savings from selected AI applications in the European healthcare system in billions of euros
+Potential financial savings through selected AI applications in European healthcare in billions of euros

-Potential financial savings through selected AI applications in the European healthcare system in billions of euros – Image: Xpert.Digital
+Potential financial savings through selected AI applications in European healthcare in billions of euros – Image: Xpert.Digital

 1. Laboratory diagnostics 🧪